 The UIDAI has placed a renewed emphasis on periodic document updates, particularly for older Aadhaar cards.
 This means that even if your Aadhaar details haven’t changed, you might still need to re-submit your Proof of Identity (PoI) and Proof of Address (PoA) documents.
 This measure helps to re-validate your information and ensures the system’s integrity.

-The focus has shifted towards ensuring that the documents you provided initially are still current and valid.
-This isn’t about re-enrolling for Aadhaar, but rather about refreshing the supporting documents linked to your existing number.
+This process involves refreshing the supporting documents linked to your existing number, rather than re-enrolling for Aadhaar.
 It’s a simple process designed to keep your digital identity robust and reliable.

 New document requirements